paritytech/substrate-tip-bot/README.md

 ### Start a bot

 After registering and configuring the bot environment, we can run it.
-We use [Nodemon](https://nodemon.io/) for hot-reloading, the `probot` package automatically parses the relevant `.env` values.

 ```sh
 $ yarn start